AdaloHQ/docs/website/docs/marketplace/testing/mobile-dev-toolkit.md

 This section will organically grow over time as developers run into more build issues...
 #### Common build issues and how to fix them (Android):
-- I've run into an error that looks like: `java.lang.NoClassDefFoundError: Could not initialize class org.codehaus.groovy.vmplugin.v7.Java7`
+- If you run into an error that looks like: `java.lang.NoClassDefFoundError: Could not initialize class org.codehaus.groovy.vmplugin.v7.Java7`
   - Update gradle.
 To do so, open `mobile-previewer/android/gradle/wrapper/gradle-wrapper.properties`.
 Change `distributionUrl` to be: `distributionUrl=https\://services.gradle.org/distributions/gradle-6.3-all.zip`.
-- I've run into an error that looks like "Missing SDK path".
+- If you run into an error that looks like "Missing SDK path".
   - Add a new file `mobile-previewer/android/local.properties`, which will only have one line: `sdk.dir=/path/to/android/sdk/locally`.
 On mac, this path will look like `/Users/username/Library/Android/sdk`, where `username` is your username.
 #### Common build issues and how to fix them (iOS):
 - `pod install` fails on line `use_native_modules!`